A queueing model with independent arrivals, and its fluid and diffusion limits: Queue Regimes and States

+The operating regimes can also be referenced in terms of the process $\bar{Q}$, which in many instances is more intuitive.
+The following lemma presents this equivalence. \begin{lemma} ~The $\D_{(i)}/GI/1$ queue is \begin{enumerate} \item \emph{overloaded} at time $t$ if $\bar{Q}(t) > 0$. \item \emph{critically loaded} at time $t$ if $\bar{Q}(t) = 0$, $\bar{X}(t) = \Psi(\bar{X})(t)$ and there exists an $r < t$ such that $\Psi(\bar{X})(t) = \Psi(\bar{X})(s)$ for all $s \in [r,t]$. \item \emph{underloaded} at time $t$ if $\bar{Q} = 0$, $\bar{X}(t) = \Psi(\bar{X})(t)$ and there exists an $r < t$ such that $\Psi(\bar{X})(t) > \Psi(\bar{X})(s)$ for all $s \in (r,t)$. \end{enumerate} \end{lemma} The proof of the lemma is in the appendix.
+Figure \ref{fig:regimes} shows an example of the various operating regimes with the displayed arrival time distribution $F$ and service rate $\mu > 1/T$.
+Here, $BB$ refers to a Brownian Bridge process and $BM$ refers to a Brownian motion process.
+Theorem \ref{thm:queue-length-diffusion} proved a diffusion limit to the standardized queue length process, and we have shown that

+As noted in the remarks after Theorem \ref{thm:queue-length-diffusion}, the queue length process switches between being a 'free' diffusion \emph{BB+BM} (when the fluid limit model is overloaded), to a 'reflected' diffusion \emph{R(BB+BM)} (when the fluid limit model is critically loaded) and to a 'zero' process \emph{0} (when the fluid limit model is underloaded).

-Notice that these regimes correspond to the operating regimes of a time homogeneous $G/G/1$ queue.
-However, since the queue length fluid limit in the $\D_{(i)}/GI/1$ queue can also vary with time, and analogous to the $M_t/M_t/1$ queue in \cite{MaMa95}, we also identify the following ``finer'' operating states.
-In particular, these states are useful in studying the approximation to the distribution of queue length process on local time scales. \begin{definition}[Operating states.]
-The $\D_{(i)}/GI/1$ queue is at \begin{enumerate} \item[\emph{(i)}] end of overloading at time $t$ if $\rho(t) = 1$ and there exists an open interval $(a,t)$ or $(t,a)$ such that $\rho(r) > 1$ for all $r$ in that interval. \item[\emph{(ii)}] onset of critical loading at time $t$ if $\rho(t) = 1$ and there exists a sequence $\l_n \uparrow t$ such that $\rho(\l_n) < 1$ for all $n$. \item[\emph{(iii)}] end of critical loading at time $t$ if $\rho(t) =1$, and there exists a sequence $\l_n \uparrow t$ such that $\rho(\l_n) = 1$ for all $n$ and a sequence $\g_n \downarrow t$ such that $\rho(\g_n) < 1$ for all $n$. \item[\emph{(iv)}] middle of critical loading at time $t$ if $\rho(t) = 1$, and $t$ is in an open interval $(a,b)$, such that $\sup_{t \in (a,b)} \rho(t) \geq 1$ and there exists a sequence $\l_n \uparrow t$ such that $\rho(\l_n) = 1$ for all $n$. \end{enumerate} \end{definition}
+Notice that these regimes correspond to those of a time homogeneous $G/G/1$ queue.
+However, since the queue length fluid limit in the $\D_{(i)}/GI/1$ queue can also vary with time we also identify the following ``finer'' operating states; this is analogous to the $M_t/M_t/1$ queue as demonstrated in \cite{MaMa95}.
+In particular, these states are useful in studying the approximation to the distribution of queue length process on local time scales.
+We also note that Louchard \cite{Lo94} identified some of these operating regimes in his analysis.
+The definitions below formalize the intuitive presentation in \cite{Lo94}.